FAQ

 • Pay all at once: pay with check (no fee) or credit card (3.5% fee).

-• Pay automated installments: Deposit is due at the time of sign up, and your balance due will be divided into monthly payments due at the beginning of each month starting in the month that your program begins.
+• Pay automated installments: Deposit is due at the time of sign up, and your balance due will be divided into monthly payments (monthly locations can be divided into 2 payments) due at the beginning of each month starting in the month that your program begins.
 (3.5% fee).

 • Pay with monthly checks: send us your deposit and all of your payments on post-dated checks and we will cash them at the beginning of each month. (no fee).